OpsLevel/terraform-provider-opslevel/docs/resources/check_service_ownership.md

 - `last_updated` (String)
 - `notes` (String) Additional information about the check.
 - `owner` (String) The id of the team that owns the check.
+- `require_contact_method` (Boolean) True if a service's owner must have a contact method, False otherwise.

 ### Read-Only